-This Bacon, Spinach, & Mushroom Quiche Pie recipe is loaded with veggies, cheese, and bacon – a totally complete, filling breakfast dish.
-It’s a little fancy, but still simple to make, so it’s perfect for Mother’s Day brunch, a bridal shower, or when you have company over!
+This Bacon Spinach Mushroom Quiche Pie is loaded with veggies, cheese, and bacon – a totally complete, filling breakfast dish.
+This Bacon Spinach Mushroom Quiche Pie a little fancy, but still simple to make, so it’s perfect for Mother’s Day brunch, a bridal shower, or when you have company over!

 I have a ‘Homeland’ hangover.
 Do you watch ‘Homeland’?
 How depressed are you?

 I’ll try not to spoil it, but if you watch ‘Homeland’, and you are behind on it, then don’t read on.
 You’ve been warned!

 As for the finale, I’m pretty shocked.
 I didn’t see that coming.
 Occasionally I thought maybe they’d kill off Quinn, but then I’d think ‘no’… mostly because I didn’t have ‘Homeland’ pegged as the kind of show to kill off main characters.
 Brody aside, but that was different.
 They made a pin-cushion out of Quinn though, and they wrote him into a corner where there really was no way out.
 Ah, well.

 He was pretty much the only reason I was still watching!
 Anyway, I’m really sad about the outcome.
 I don’t usually get invested.

 Enough… let’s talk about this fabulous Bacon Spinach Mushroom Quiche Pie!

 Okay, so what’s a good hangover cure??
 Even if my ‘hangover’ is from lack of sleep and tv drama carnage!
 Eggs are always good hangover food.
 More importantly, bacon!
 This Bacon Spinach Mushroom Quiche Pie includes both, obviously.